Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Operator ; review

-Since we use the details of the construction in the proof of Theorem \ref{thm:heavy} later in Section \ref{sec:heavy}, we explain the construction of the relevant operators and the main ideas used in the proof of Theorem \ref{qproperties}, although it is a straightforward modification of the construction of \cite{fooo:book, fooo:toric1}.
+Since the details of this construction will be needed for the proof of Theorem \ref{thm:heavy} later in Section \ref{sec:heavy}, we explain the construction of the relevant operators and the main ideas used in the proof of Theorem \ref{qproperties} here, although it is a straightforward modification of the constructions given in \cite{fooo:book1, fooo:book2, fooo:toric1}. {$\mathcal M_{k+1;\ell}(L;\beta)$}

 \begin{defn} We denote by $\overset{\circ}{\mathcal M}_{k+1;\ell}(L;\beta)$ the set of all $\sim$ equivalence classes of triples $(u;z_1^{+},\dots,z_{\ell}^+;z_0,\dots,z_k)$ satisfying the following: \begin{enumerate} \item $u : (D^2,\partial D^2) \to (M,L)$ is a pseudo-holomorphic map such that $u(\partial D^2) \subset L$. \item $z_1^{+},\dots,z_{\ell}^+$ are points in the interior of $D^2$ which are mutually distinct. \item $z_0,\dots,z_k$ are points on the boundary $\partial D^2$ of $D^2$.
 They are mutually distinct. $z_0,\dots,z_k$ respects the counterclockwise cyclic order on $\partial D^2$. \item The homology class $u_*([D^2,\partial D^2])$ is $\beta \in H_2(M,L;\Z)$. \end{enumerate}